Tok-ra/dvz_wmac/readme.md

 Questions
 1. do we need prepare seperated materials to distingguish op/pc???
-   upate: I'm use same materials for op and pc period.
+   update: I'm use same materials for op and pc period.
 2. coarse model only has one resurface_file, but there're two resurface polygons files
    fix: use two resurface file in the fine scale model, need check with MLR
 4. same side aquifer boudnary for pre-hanford and oppc period?